uozuAho/note_searcher/vscode/README.md

 Any word starting with a '#' character is considered a tag, allowing for tag-based searching. #hyphenated-tags are supported.

+### Linking notes

-Note that with VS Code, you can add links to local files using markdown syntax.
+With VS Code, you can add links to local files using markdown syntax.
 These become hyperlinks to your local files!
 Examples:

 - `[](path/relative/to/file)`
 - `[](/file/relative/to/currently/open/dir/in/vscode)`

+### Creating notes

+Press ctrl+alt+n to create a new note in the currently open directory.